Guides

 Should I expand the farm as soon as possible?

-No. Expand when chores still leave time for quests, villagers, and gathering.
+No. Expand when chores still leave time for quests, villagers, gathering, and form routes.

 Should I stockpile everything?